Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides a tidy approach to spatial network analysis, in the form of classes and functions that enable a seamless interaction between the network analysis package 'tidygraph' and the spatial analysis package 'sf'.

-geodist — by Mark Padgham, 10 months ago
+geodist — by Mark Padgham, a year ago

 Fast, Dependency-Free Geodesic Distance Calculations